 A Guide to The Human Side Of Business

-As someone who has been in the business world for over two decades, I've seen the highs, the lows, the triumphs, and the challenges.
+As someone who has been in the business world for over two decades, I’ve seen the highs, lows, triumphs, and challenges.

-One thing I've come to realise is that the most successful businesses are the ones that don't just focus on the bottom line but on the human side of things.
+One thing I’ve come to realise is that the most successful businesses are those that don’t just focus on the bottom line but also on the human side of things.

 You see, it’s easy to get caught up in the numbers, the strategies, and the corporate jargon.
 But at the end of the day, business is all about people.